Skip to Content

 by year of age.
 Use age-specific guidelines as one of many tools to assess your

 child's overall development.
-Many factors, such as inherited genetic traits,
+Many things, such as inherited genetic traits,

 health, personality and